 The only thing that bests cloud cover is cloud cover on the leading edge of imminent precipitation, either snow or one of those bothersome early winter mists.
 Pike go bonkers before a front.

-Now about that tiptoeing and black-ops stealth I mentioned earlier… Yes, early winter pike are ferocious feeders.
+Now about that tiptoeing and black-ops stealth, I mentioned earlier… Yes, early winter pike are ferocious feeders.
 That’s to your advantage.
-But on the flipside, you’re operating in shallow water with only a thin veil of early ice.
+But on the flip side, you’re operating in shallow water with only a thin veil of early ice.
 The ice, in fact, is often transparent.
-To the fish, you’re silhouette is as apparent as the old tire and boulder on the bottom you just walked over.
+To the fish, your silhouette is as apparent as the old tire and boulder on the bottom you just walked over.
 Complicating matters, my preferred technique positions me directly over their heads.

 Jigging really scratches their itch, though.
 When pike are on the move an energetic jig is irresistible.

-Pre-drilling puts the angler in position to operate stealthily.
-Drill your holes 15 minutes to a half hour before show time.
+Pre-drilling puts the angler in a position to operate stealthily.
+Drill your holes 15 minutes to a half-hour before showtime.
 To really take advantage of the morning bite, pre-drill in the darkness, before pike take their morning swim.